opsdroid/skill-google-it/README.md

 # opsdroid skill hello

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond with a google search link.

 ## Requirements